NeXt-Warning-System/project/updates/week1.md

 * User Research Session with Duty Officers
 * Consolidating Notes from Internal User Research sessions
+* catch up with the DDTS Sustainability Team regarding Sustainability benefits of XWS and wider Flood Warning Service in support of delivering Net Zero targets

 ## Blockers, issues or questions